scenerystack/community/docs/reference/api/scenery/Paintable.md

 # Paintable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/Paintable.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/Paintable.ts) for the most up-to-date information.

 ## Overview

 Trait for Nodes that support a standard fill and/or stroke (e.g. Text, Path and Path subtypes).